-- Move the selector lever to the P (Park) position and push the ignition switch to the OFF position.
-Make sure you carry the Intelligent Key with you.\ - 2.
+- 1. Move the shift lever to the P (Park) position and push the ignition switch to the OFF position.
+Make sure you carry the Intelligent Key with you. - 2.
 Close all the doors and lift gate. - 3.
-Push the LOCK 🔒 button 1. - 4.
+Push the LOCK h button 1. - 4.
 All the doors and the lift gate will lock. - 5.
-The hazard indicator flashes twice and the horn chirps once. - \: Doors will lock while the ignition switch is in the ACC or ON position.
+The hazard indicator flashes twice and the horn chirps once. - Doors will lock while the ignition switch is in the ACC or ON position.